 Government & Filing Fees for the L-1 Visa (2026)

 USCIS government fees for the L-1 petition depend heavily on the size and type of the petitioning U.S. employer.
-Fees listed below should be checked against the current USCIS fee schedule at the time of filing, as some USCIS fees changed again in 2026, including premium processing.
+Fees listed below should be checked against the current USCIS fee schedule at the time of filing.

 USCIS Petition Fees (Form I-129)